-European settlers were so enamored with their projected ideals about "Nature" they couldn't even see the Indian as elemental to the landscapes with which they fell in love.
+European settlers were so enamored with their projected ideals about "Nature" they couldn't even see the Indian as elemental to the landscapes with which they fell in love and not surprisingly assumed to possess and "tame."
 In most cases, before they even encountered the tribes, their diseases had preceded them.
-Not long thereafter civilization had converted Indian cultures so completely, most ancient Indian knowledge of land management was lost.
-Fire-exclusion, deforestation, overgrazing, farming, exotic introductions, and abandonment have since distorted pre-colonial habitats beyond recognition.
-Hence, much of that ancient knowledge is inadequate to manage the situation today.
+Not long thereafter civilization had converted and assimilated remnant Indian cultures so completely, most ancient Indian knowledge of land management was lost.
+Fire-exclusion, deforestation, overgrazing, farming, exotic introductions, and abandonment have since distorted most pre-colonial habitats so far beyond recognition that much of that ancient knowledge is inadequate to manage the situation today.
 Yet somehow, most Americans still hold this psychotic idea that "Nature" will be just dandy if only we bring back large predators, or light it on fire and institute a policy of mandated neglect!
 That same belief in a primal "Eden" that never was, a "balance of Nature" that in fact was maintained by people, blinds us today, even as it did our forebears.

-Today, "preservation" and "protection" are the prescription for lands choking with weeds and decrepit vegetation that have suppressed native germination for so long that their dormant seed is going bad.
+Today, "preservation" and "protection" are the prescription for lands choking with weeds and decrepit vegetation that have suppressed native germination for so long that dormant native seed is going bad.
 Hence, even if the land does blow up in a catastrophic fire, the dominance of weeds assures that some native plants will have little chance to germinate, mature, and breed.
 Lose that seed, and the foundation of productive soil: microbial relationships between bacteria, fungi, and annual plants, many of them specific, will be unrecoverable.
 Yet that same belief maintains us oblivious to the damage being done.